h-h-r/GameAIHW3/README.txt

 6: This stage can only be triggered automatically when wolf and red collide in stage 5.
 7: Hunter appears again and runs to Granny’s house.
 8:

+a.hunter and wolf collide on the way(not at house), wolf gets killed.
+Wolf must disppear. b.wolf arrive at house first: Granny gets killed. c.red arrive at house first: shut the door.
+Hunter and wolf will collide at the house, wolf must disapper. d.hunter arrive at house first: wait for the wolf.
+When they collide, wolf must disappear.